GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/Before the HOL.md

 15. See Appendix A for detailed steps on creating these components without using an ARM template

-### Task 3: Download GitHub resources - Jump machine
+### Task 3: Download GitHub resources for Jump machine

 In this task, you will log into the lab VM that was created by the ARM template you executed in the previous task and download the GitHub resources needed to complete this hands-on lab.